Credit Score vs Credit Risk Assessment

 Banks and big financial corporations are likely to use credit scores as an important, perhaps leading factor in their assessments.
 This is in contrast to new-age lending portals like Fibe.
 We offer personal loans using a broader approach to credit risk assessment that does not rely on just credit scores.
 Fibe factors in your ‘Social Worth Score’ based on a range of factors, allowing us to arrive at a more accurate estimation of your borrowing capabilities.

 Looking for an instant personal loan?
-Get started with Fibe, India’s largest Personal Loan platform.
-Download our instant loan app here and get quick approvals on personal loans at affordable interest rates and convenient repayment tenors.
+Get started with Fibe to get an Instant Cash Loan of up to ₹5 lakhs.
+Download our Personal Loan App and get quick loan approvals at affordable interest rates and convenient repayment tenors.

 What are the various credit risk types?